 - A pipeline tool with a REST API connector for Rest Web Services?

-- The ability to ETL to major platforms like Salesforce?
+- The ability to ETL to powerful platforms like Salesforce?

 ETL (Extract, Transform, Load) is a process that loads data from one system to the next and is typically used for analytics and queries.
 There are plenty of ETL tools on the market.
-Most businesses will have to choose between hand-coding their ETL process, coding with an open-source tool, or using an out-of-the-box cloud-based ETL tool.
-The ETL tool that you choose will significantly impact your daily workflows, so we recommend doing the research and heavily vetting your tools pre-adoption.
+Most businesses must choose between hand-coding their ETL process, coding with an open-source tool, or using an out-of-the-box cloud-based ETL tool.